An LLC is one of the most common business structure options for photographers. Learn why you should have one and how to do it.

 LLC stands for Limited Liability Company, and it’s a business structure that provides more liability coverage than a sole proprietorship.

-Often, new business owners will get started as a sole proprietor because it’s the simplest way to start a business.
+Often, new business owners will get started as sole proprietors because it’s the simplest way to start a business.

 A sole proprietorship is owned and run by one person.
 The downside to this business structure is that there’s no distinction between you and your business.